Iran nuclear scientist Shahram Amiri 'flees US captors'

 The US has strenuously denied abducting him, but ABC News reported in March that Mr Amiri had defected and was helping the CIA compile intelligence on Iran's controversial nuclear weapons programme.

-The state department has refused to say whether he is in the US.'Not free'
+The state department has refused to say whether he is in the US.

 In the new video, broadcast on Tuesday, a man claiming to be the missing scientist says: "I, Shahram Amiri, am a national of the Islamic Republic of Iran and a few minutes ago I succeeded in escaping US security agents in Virginia.